clivekahn/librealsense/doc/installation.md

 2. Check the kernel version using: `uname -r` and note, for the next step, the exact Kernel version being installed (4.4.0-XX or 4.8.0-XX).

 3. To enforce the correct kernel selection run: `sudo update-grub && sudo reboot` to update the OS Boot Menu and reboot . <br />
- **Note** When rebooting, interrupt the boot process at Grub2 Boot Menu -> "Advanced Options for Ubuntu" and select the kernel version installed in the previous step.
+ **Note:** When rebooting, interrupt the boot process at Grub2 Boot Menu -> "Advanced Options for Ubuntu" and select the kernel version installed in the previous step.

 5. Complete the boot, login, and use: `uname -r` to verify that the required kernel version (4.4.0-79 or 4.8.0-54 as of June 17th 2017) is in place.